rpham64/Route-Finder-Project/README.md

 (via BFS) or the shortest distance (via Dijkstra's or A* search).

 This project was created as part of UCSD's Coursera class "Advanced Data Structures in Java", course 3 of their "Java Programming:
-Object Oriented Design of Data Structures Specialization" cirriculum.
+Object Oriented Design of Data Structures Specialization" curriculum.
 The code and files in this repository include my implementations for their class' project.

 <p align="center">